stuliston/fozzie/README.md

 ## Middleware

-To time and register the controller actions within your Rails application, Fozzie provides some middleware.
+To time and register the controller actions within your Rack and Rails application, Fozzie provides some middleware.

 ### Rack